Emotions, Equity, & Education Lab

 Photo of Shannon Martin

-Shannon Martin (she/her) is a fourth year doctoral student in the School Psychology program.
+Shannon Martin (she/her) is an internship year doctoral student in the School Psychology program.
 Coming to the program as a nationally certified school psychologist, Shannon has more than 7 years of experience as a school psychologist in elementary and secondary public school settings.
 That experience informed her research interests which include multicultural competencies and anti-racist attitudes and behaviors in teachers, participatory culture-specific consultation between schools and community entities, and mindfulness practices as intervention -- each with the broader goal of supporting resilience processes in K-12 settings for students with marginalized identities.
 Shannon is also a yoga practitioner and teacher, and received her B.A. in English Writing and B.S. in Psychology from the University of Pittsburgh, along with her MS.Ed and Advanced Graduate Certificate from the City University of New York, Brooklyn College.

 Hayley Weinberg

-Stephanie Cerrato
+Stephanie Cerrato Headshot

 Jessica Felix

-Jessica Felix is a first year doctoral student in the School Psychology program.
-She has been a Nationally Certified School Psychologist for the last 9 years with public school experience at the early childhood, elementary, and middle school levels.
+Jessica Felix is a third year doctoral student in the School Psychology program.
+She has been a Nationally Certified School Psychologist for the last 10 years with public school experience at the early childhood, elementary, and middle school levels.
 Her research interests relate to the effects of resiliency factors on academic achievement.
 Jessica earned her Bachelor of Arts in Psychology from the University of Maryland, College Park, Magna Cum Laude, and her Masters of Arts and Certificate of Advanced Graduate Study in School Psychology from Towson University.